KoredeAkande/DS4SG-Gender-Inequality/README.md

     ├── LICENSE
     ├── README.md                  <- The top-level README for developers using this project.
     ├── data
+    |   ├── codebook               <- Codebooks for original and processed dataset
+    |   ├── cities                 <- External dataset on cities in the US
     │   ├── raw                    <- The original, immutable data dump.
+    |   ├── gender-annotated       <- Outputs from gender annotation - these are the final "original" files before matching-specific preprocessing.
+    |   ├── profile-images         <- Profile images from freelancers from scraping - used to determine gender.
     │   ├── interim                <- Intermediate data that has been cleaned and transformed.
     │   ├── annotated              <- Annotated data after cleaning and transformation │   └── processed              <- The final, canonical data sets for modeling.
     │
     ├── models                     <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks                  <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                                 and a short `-` delimited description, e.g. `1.0-data-exploration`.
     │
-    ├── references         <- Data dictionaries, codebooks, manuals, and all other explanatory materials.
-    │
     ├── reports                    <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures                <- Generated graphics and figures to be used in reporting │
-    └── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt           <- The requirements file for reproducing the analysis environment, e.g.
-                              generated with `pip freeze > requirements.txt`
+    │                                 generated with `pip freeze > requirements.txt`
+    │
+    └── setup.py                   <- The Python setup file that sets up the environment with the required packages (including non-python packages)

 Authors
 ------------